tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 The first inclination many have when measuring documentation quality is to conduct surveys with users.
 After all, it doesn't matter what the technical writer thinks of the documentation; it's what the user thinks, and how successful the documentation was in helping the user in some task, right?

 To a degree, yes, you can only really evaluate the usefulness of documentation from the perspective of a user going through the documentation with some tasks in mind.
 However, surveys are a difficult, inefficient way to go about measuring documentation quality for several reasons.
-For starters, feedback from users about documentation is often too general and unactionable to be helpful.
+First, feedback from users about documentation is often too general and unactionable to be helpful.
 If you do a satisfaction survey and find that only 30% of users would recommend the documentation to a friend, what can you do with that information?
 If surveys indicate that your docs are poor and need improvement, can you act on that?
 Which docs?
-Which parts?
+Which parts need improvement?
 Are they "confusing and useless"?
 What's confusing or unhelpful about them?
-All of it, or just parts?
+All of the docs, or just parts?
+Is the feedback a general impression overall or focused on a specific user scenario with a single documentation topic?
 Who is the audience doing the evaluating?
-If they're incomplete, what do they lack?
-If they're unclear, which parts (tasks, concepts, reference, troubleshooting, or everything)?
-Why?
+Are they the target audience for the docs?
+And so on.

 Without more specifics, the information falls flat and doesn't lead to any actionable follow-up.
 If you can't identify the friction points and areas that need to be fixed, what good are the survey results?
 They might only serve to depress the technical writers.

 Surveys can be useful, but they are hard to pull off in most situations.
 Most technical writers don't have direct and continued access to users to survey them on a regular basis.
 Even if you do conduct regular surveys, you have to be skilled in the way you pose survey questions to avoid bias in the responses.

-I found Yoel Strimling's article [Beyond Accuracy: What Documentation Quality Means to Readers](https://www.researchgate.net/publication/331088095_Beyond_Accuracy_What_Documentation_Quality_Means_to_Readers) to be spot on in identifying the issues with surveys.
+In looking into ways to measure information quality, I found Yoel Strimling's article [Beyond Accuracy: What Documentation Quality Means to Readers](https://www.researchgate.net/publication/331088095_Beyond_Accuracy_What_Documentation_Quality_Means_to_Readers) to be spot on in identifying the issues with surveys.
 Strimling says the surveys' questions need to be specific so as to be actionable.
 Echoing the conclusions of other researchers, Yoel explains:

 > But it is not enough for us to collect meaningful feedback about our documentation from our readers.
 We also need to be able to use the information we collect to take actions that will help us directly address and prioritize the issues that are important to them.

+In other words, surveys alone, without actionable feedback, aren't enough.
 Strimling dives into research about survey formulation and lists the characteristics of a good survey.
 For example, questions must be "long enough to be useful, and short enough to encourage participation" (quoting Barnum).
-They need to be unambiguous, non-threatening, easily answerable, clear, unassuming, etc.
+They need to be unambiguous, non-threatening, easily answerable, clear, unassuming, etc. Survey questions are hard to formulate.

-Overall, while surveys can be illuminating, there's a lot of variation, subjectivity, and unreliability with surveys.
+While surveys can be illuminating, there's a lot of variation, subjectivity, and unreliability with surveys.
 Sometimes people use docs as a scapegoat for other issues related to poor product design, company dissatisfaction, or other issues.
+Other times they might respond so hastily that their responses are cryptic and vague.
 But the main problem is that the survey responses are usually not actionable.
 Reading feedback that says docs are poor, incomplete, outdated, disorganized, etc., doesn't give writers a clear sense of what needs to be done.
 As a practitioner, above all else I'm focused on the practical.

 Note that I'm not entirely dismissive of surveys; I'm only being realistic.
-If the survey's purpose is to highlight the importance of docs, how critical it is for complete and accurate documentation to help users complete tasks, great.
+If the survey's purpose is to highlight the importance of documentation in general, how critical it is for complete and accurate documentation to help users complete tasks, great.
 But that's a different purpose than measuring documentation quality.
-A metric about the importance of docs would support resourcing for doc efforts or other goals around establishing tech comm's importance.
-But to make improvements with quality, you need information that is much more specific and actionable, and that's where general surveys tend to fall flat.
+A metric about the importance of docs would support resourcing for doc efforts or other goals for establishing tech comm's importance.
+But to make improvements with quality, you need information that is much more specific and actionable, and that's where general surveys tend to fall short.

-Rather than sink too much time and energy into surveys as a way to measure doc effectiveness, I propose a much more concrete and realistic approach to measuring doc quality: extremely detailed rubrics to assess docs.
-Many scholars have defined characteristics for information quality, but I haven't seen a rubric specifically focused on developer documentation.
+Rather than sink too much time and energy into surveys as the only way to measure doc effectiveness, I propose a much more concrete and realistic approach to measuring doc quality: detailed rubrics to assess docs.
+The rubric must take the general qualities of measurement (e.g., clarity, accuracy, relevance, discoverability, etc.) and make concrete what these abstract qualities mean and how they are implemented.
+Also, while many scholars have defined characteristics for information quality, I've yet to see a rubric specifically focused on developer documentation.
 In the sections that follow, I will go into specific detail for describing information quality with developer docs.

 ## Rubrics

-Rubrics are a scoring matrix you use to evaluate and score content based on various criteria.
+Rubrics are a scoring matrix (or framework) you use to evaluate and score content based on various criteria.
 If documentation fulfills the criteria of the rubric, it's likely that the documentation is high quality and would rate well in user satisfaction surveys.
+If highly rated user satisfaction surveys don't follow from fulfilling the rubric's criteria, the rubric is likely misguided.

 Many teachers use rubrics when grading student essays (e.g., a category for language, organization, reasoning, etc.).
 Rubrics give teachers a more objective framework of established criteria to assess and score content.
 For students, rubrics hold the promise of simplifying and demystifying the grading process.
 Rubrics can give students a clearer idea of what teachers are looking for, and why they earned a B instead of an A, for example.